armel/ICMultiMeter/README.md

 - `.pio/build/m5stack-basic-grey`, if you have compiled for a M5Stack GREY or BASIC
 - `.pio/build/m5stack-core2`, if you compiled for M5Stack CORE2 or AWS

 You will also find a `firmware.bin` file.
-Copy it, too, in the `data` directory at the __root of the IC705SMeter folder__.
+Copy it, too, in the `data` directory at the __root of the ICSMeter folder__.
 And take the opportunity to rename it to, for example, `ICMultiMeter.bin`.

-> Important, the idea is to copy these 2 binaries in the same directory `data`** (located at the root of the IC705SMeter folder).
+> Important, the idea is to copy these 2 binaries in the same directory `data`** (located at the root of the ICSMeter folder).

-At this point, you should have 2 clearly identified binaries: `IC705SMeter.bin` and `ICMultiMeter.bin` in the `data` directory at the root of the IC705SMeter folder.
+At this point, you should have 2 clearly identified binaries: `ICSMeter.bin` and `ICMultiMeter.bin` in the `data` directory at the root of the ICSMeter folder.

 So let's move on to what is probably the most complicated step.
-Open the IC705SMeter project from Visual Studio Code, as you would compile it.
+Open the ICSMeter project from Visual Studio Code, as you would compile it.

 ![Capture](https://github.com/armel/RRFRemote/blob/main/img/flash_1.png)